Patrick Galloway: Life

-He was born in Dundee about 1551, the son of George Galloway, a baker and burgess in the town, and his wife Christian Nicoll.
+He was born in Dundee about 1551, the son of George Galloway, a baker, and burgess in the town, and his wife Christian Nicoll.

 In 1576 he was appointed minister of the parishes of Fowlis Easter and Longforgan, Perthshire.
 In 1580 he was called to the Middle Church at Perth, and was admitted in April 1581.

 In June 1582 James VI came to Perth with his favourite, Esmé Stewart, 1st Duke of Lennox.
-Lennox had possessed himself of the revenues of the see of Glasgow, having prevailed on Robert Montgomery, minister of Stirling, to become a tulchan bishop, with a pension.
-Galloway preached about this transaction, and the privy council sustained his right to do so; but Lennox obtained an order forbidding Galloway to preach so long as the king stayed in Perth.
+Lennox had possessed himself of the revenues of the see of Glasgow, having prevailed on Robert Montgomerie, minister of Stirling, to become a tulchan bishop, with a pension.
+Galloway preached about this transaction, and the privy council sustained his right to do so, but Lennox obtained an order forbidding Galloway to preach so long as the king stayed in Perth.
 He went to Kinnoull and preached there, and again preached before the king at Stirling, after the Ruthven raid, on 22 August 1582.

 Galloway was suspected of being privy to the plot of the raid, which managed the eventual banishment of Lennox.
-The king's other favourite, James Stewart, Earl of Arran, kept his eye on Galloway, in April 1584, got an order for his apprehension.
-Galloway kept out of the way, and hid for some time in the neighbourhood of Dundee.
+The king's other favourite, James Stewart, Earl of Arran, kept his eye on Galloway, in April 1584, and got an order for his apprehension.
+Galloway kept out of the way and hid for some time in the neighbourhood of Dundee.
 Hearing that his house in Perth had been searched, he fled to England in May.
 He preached in London, and afterwards in Newcastle upon Tyne.
 In November 1585 he was permitted to return to his charge in Perth.
 The General Assembly.appointed him in 1586 visitor for Perthshire, and in 1588 visitor for Dunkeld and Perth.

+James VI gave £295 Scots to Galloway in two payments, first in November 1588 and then on 7 May 1589 on his return from the Brig O'Dee.
 Galloway sailed to Denmark on 3 March 1590 with a commission from the Kirk to the King, to hasten his return to Scotland.
+He gave the sermon at Anne of Denmark's coronation on 17 May.

-Galloway, though no courtier, was a moderate in church matters, and on this account found favour with the king, who employed him in editing some religious writings from his royal pen, sent for him to Edinburgh in 1590, and made him on 18 March minister in the royal household.
-On 4 August 1590 he was elected Moderator of the General Assembly.
+Galloway, though no courtier, was moderate in church matters, and on this account found favour with the king, who employed him in editing some religious writings from his royal pen, sent for him to Edinburgh in 1590, and made him on 18 March minister in the royal household.
+On 4 August 1590, he was elected Moderator of the General Assembly.
 He openly rebuked the king on 3 December 1592 for bringing in James Stewart, Earl of Arran to his counsels.